Updated: 27 February 2023

 I am delivering training courses on how to build effective processes around application security scanning tools as part of my work for Bounce Security.
 The course’s official name is “Building a High-Value AppSec Scanning Programme” and it’s unofficial, more fun but less descriptive name is “Tune your Toolbox for Velocity and Value”.
 This post will serve as a way of getting more information about the course.

-The easiest way to attend this course right now is to sign-up for the public, in-person, two day session which I am running at Global AppSec Dublin 2023.
-For registration see here or more details on the conference are here.
+The easiest way to attend this course right now is to sign-up for the public, in-person, two day session which I am running at Black Hat USA 2023.
+For more information and registration see here (get the early bird rate before it expires!).

-You can see some feedback from the one day virtual and two day in-person courses which we ran in June and November, lower down this page.
+You can see some feedback from the one day virtual and two day in-person courses which we have run over the last year, lower down this page.

 Alternatively, you are welcome to get in touch with me to discuss private training by Bounce Security via email (info <at> bouncesecurity.com) or via Twitter.